Homepage 'de Luikerwaal'

 Rare French silver thimble circa 1850 depicting 'Le Singe'.'

-Two French trade cards picturing scenes from Florian's fable
+Two French trade cards depicting scenes from Florian's fable.

 " Plaisir d'amour ne dure qu'un moment très court